idleberg/babel-preset-atomic/README.md

 8) `removeAllUseStrict`

 Remove all `'use strict'` from all files.
-Passed to `babel-plugin-transform-not-strict`.
+Passed to [`babel-plugin-transform-not-strict`](https://github.com/atom-ide-community/babel-plugin-transform-not-strict#usage-remove-all).
 This is `false` by default.

+9) `notStrictDirectiveTriggers` and `notStrictCommentTriggers`

+These specify `"not strict"` triggers.
+Passed to [`babel-plugin-transform-not-strict`](https://github.com/atom-ide-community/babel-plugin-transform-not-strict#usage-extra-directive-or-comment-triggers).

 ## Behind the scenes